gfarcas/gfarcas.github.io/_posts/2023-02-09-installing-prometheus-in-a-kubernetes-cluster.md

+---
+title: Installing Prometheus in a Kubernetes Cluster
+date: 2023-02-09T19:34:30-04:00
+categories:
+  - Blog
+author: George Farcas
+tags: [prometheus, linux, k8s]
+toc: true
+toc_label: "Content"
+---
 # Installing Prometheus in a Kubernetes Cluster

-###Prometheus is an open-source monitoring and alerting system widely used in cloud native environments.
+### Prometheus is an open-source monitoring and alerting system widely used in cloud native environments.
 In this article, we will cover the steps to install Prometheus in a Kubernetes cluster.

 ### Prerequisites
 A running Kubernetes cluster